-Persistent industry challenges in Canada resulted in a decline in CES' Canadian revenue from Q1 2018 to Q1 2019.
-Drilling activity, or Canadian industry rig count, fell by 29%, and CES' Operating Days fell 23% as a result.
-Despite declines in industry activity, CES was able to grow Canadian DF Market Share from 34% in Q1 2018 and 36% in Q4 2018 to 37% in the current quarter.
+Persistent industry challenges in Canada resulted in a decline in CES' Canadian revenue from Q2 2018 to Q2 2019.
+Drilling activity, or Canadian industry rig count, fell by 26%, and CES' Operating Days fell 33% as a result.
+As a result of declines in industry activity and timing of customers' drilling programs, CES' Canadian DF Market Share decreased from 34% in Q2 2018 and 37% in Q1 2019 to 32% in the current quarter.
 CES expects to maintain its leading drilling fluids market share but future Canadian DF Market Share will be dependent on our customers' risk appetite and future spending levels.
-Although PureChem continued to increase market share in Canada in the production chemicals business, government mandated production curtailments and severe weather conditions in February that hindered certain deliveries, negatively impacted Canadian Treatment Points and associated revenue in the quarter.
+Despite government mandated production curtailment and severe weather conditions that hindered certain deliveries, Canadian Treatment Points in H1 2019 continued to grow when compared to the respective 2018 periods.

-US Treatment Points and Canadian Treatment Points, excluding the annual Q2 seasonality effect and the impact of severe weather in Q1 2019 as noted above, have trended upwards as the Company continues to gain market share in the production and specialty chemical markets.
+US Treatment Points and Canadian Treatment Points, excluding the annual Q2 seasonality effect and the impact of severe weather in H1 2019 as noted above, have trended upwards as the Company continues to gain market share in the production and specialty chemical end markets.
 Although Treatment Points are a good indicator of activity levels for the production chemical business, volumes per treatment point continues to increase as measured depths and per well requirements increases.

-Included in revenue generated in Canada for Q1 2019 is 2.3 million (2018 - 2.7 million) of revenue generated by Clear, the Company's Environmental Services segment.
+Included in revenue generated in Canada for the three and six months ended June 30, 2019 is \$1.2 million and \$3.4 million, respectively, (2018 - \$2.0 million and \$4.7 million, respectively) of revenue generated by Clear, the Company's Environmental Services segment.
 Clear's business has evolved from being primarily levered to drilling activity to a vertically integrated environmental service provider.
 Clear provides environmental consulting, water management and water transfer services, as well as drilling fluids waste disposal services.
 With a variety of services, revenue can fluctuate with exposure to large scale and short duration jobs.
 The financial results of Clear are otherwise not material and as such have been aggregated with the consolidated results of the Company throughout this MD&A.

-For the three months ended March 31, 2019, CES' top customers accounted for the following percentage of total revenue:
+For the three and six months ended June 30, 2019 and 2018, CES' top customers accounted for the following percentage of total revenue: